mooman219/fontdue/README.md

 [Live demo](https://mooman219.github.io/fontdue/).
 This demo is a web-assembly build of `fontdue` rasterizing to a browser canvas.
 It provides a side by side of characters being rasterized between `fontdue` and the browser's canvas text api provided with the same parameters.

+Some other examples can be found under ./dev/examples.

 ### Rasterization
 The rasterization API should not see major changes in the near future.
 ```rust